 Still, all enemas come with certain side effects, including tears in the colon and dehydration or electrolyte imbalances, especially if they’re over-performed or performed incorrectly.
 (16) One way to make the process more comfortable is to always use a lubricant, go very slowly and to follow directions very carefully.
 Make sure you avoid burns and irritation by cooling the coffee liquid enough and straining it well.
 Coffee enemas aren’t usually recommended for pregnant women or children since they can be sensitive to the effects of caffeine.

 If you’ve experienced hemorrhoids or tears in the past, you might find inserting the nozzle painful and should not force the procedure.
 You also don’t want to perform more than one enema weekly until you monitor your reactions and make sure you aren’t experiencing any signs of dehydration, such as dizziness, muscle cramps or weakness, due to increased bowel movements.
 Drink plenty of water when using enemas to help flush your system.

 Have there been any reported coffee enema deaths?
 The U.S. National Cancer Institute has reported that at least three deaths may have been related to coffee enemas.
-While these reported deaths occured over a very long period of time (decades), this is still a fact that shouldn’t be ignored.
+While these reported deaths occurred over a very long period of time (decades), this is still a fact that shouldn’t be ignored.
 (17) Coffee enemas may be most dangerous when someone is allergic to coffee, so this should always be ruled out before an enema is performed.

 Final Thoughts on Coffee Enema Benefits